7more0/MyNote/README.md

 * put the project file in web root directory of Apache server
 * configure databse settings in Functions/connect_db.php
 * then check if host:/MyNote/index.php is working

+> For more implementation detail, see [Implementation Guide For MyNote](https://7more0.github.io/implementation-guide-of-mynote/).